BioGrad BioBanking makes use of cryopreservation to store your biospecimens in a viable manner.

-Our storage facilities are continuously electronically monitored with appropriate contingency and alarm escalation systems in place in the highly unlikely even of a system failure.
+Our storage facilities are continuously electronically monitored with appropriate contingency and alarm escalation systems in place for the highly unlikely event of a system failure.
 A dedicated team of specialists are on hand 24/7 to maintain your valuable assets, and a robust safety and security system is in place to ensure the surveillance and integrity of your samples.

-Our facility also compromises of capacity for ultra-low freezer storage (-80 °C) with numerous specialised freezers that are carefully monitored and calibrated.
+Our facility has the capacity for ultra-low freezer storage (-80 °C) with numerous specialised freezers that are carefully monitored and calibrated.
 Our -80 °C storage options similarly preserve biological specimens in a cryopreserved state that can prevent degrading in many types of molecules (including proteins, nucleic acids, endocrine molecules and more).